kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contributing_index.md

 ### [Implement a new feature](feature_implement_process.md)

 Do you have a design in mind for your proposed feature, or have you found an existing feature issue that interests you?
-You can[implement a new feature](feature_implement_process.md).
+You can [implement a new feature](feature_implement_process.md).

 ### [Add documentation](docs_process.md)